tldr-pages/tldr/pages/common/yes.md

 `yes | sudo apt-get install {{program}}`

-- Repeatedly output newline to always accept the default option:
+- Repeatedly output a newline to always accept the default option of a prompt:

 `yes ''`